pryley/site-reviews/readme.txt

 = Current Features =

 - Actively developed and supported
-- Ajax pagination of reviews
-- Akismet integration for spam-validation
 - Asian language support
-- Assign reviews to a Post/Page ID
+- Avatars: Provided by the WordPress Gravatar service
-- Backup and restore plugin settings
+- Backup and restore your plugin settings as needed
-- Bayesian ranking for posts with assigned reviews (can be used for WP_Query sorting)
+- Bayesian Ranking: Easily sort pages with assigned reviews by rank (using the bayesian algorithm) in your custom WP_Query
-- Block Editor support with custom configurable blocks
-- Clean and easy-to-configure interface
-- Complete documentation
-- Configurable Widgets
-- Custom notifications (including Slack support)
+- Blacklist words, phrases, IP addresses, names, and emails
+- Blockchain Validation: Verify your reviews on the Blockchain with Rebusify
+- Categories: Add your own categories and assign reviews to them.
+- Developer Friendly: Designed for WordPress developers with over 100 filter hooks and convenient functions
+- Documentation: FAQ and documenation for hooks and all shortcodes and functions
 - Easy setup and implementation
-- Honeypot (spam trap) implemented in the submission form
-- Multisite support
-- Plugin styles to match popular themes, form plugins, and CSS frameworks
-- Polylang integration for multilingual websites
+- Editor Blocks that allow full customisation
-- Rating Snippets in Google search results (schema.org JSON-LD markup)
+- JSON-LD Schema: Display your reviews and ratings in search results
+- Multilingual: Integrates with Polylang and WPML and provides easy search/replace translation
+- Multisite Support
+- Notifications: Send notifications to one or more emails when a review is submitted
+- Page Assignment: Assign reviews to Posts, Pages, and Custom Post Types (i.e. Products)
+- Pagination: Display a set number of reviews per-page with AJAX
 - Relative dates
-- Review avatars (gravatar.com)
-- Review blacklist
-- Review categories
-- Review responses
+- Responses: Write responses to reviews
-- Reviews summary
-- Shortcode button dropdown in the Classic Editor
-- Shortcodes: display reviews in your post content and templates
-- Templates
-- Translate any plugin text
+- Restrictions: Require approval before publishing reviews, restrict review submissions to registered users, and limit review submissions by email address, IP address, or username
+- Review Summaries: Display a summary of your review ratings from high to low.
+- Shortcodes: Configurable shortcodes complete with full documentation
+- Slack Integration: Receive notifications in Slack when a review is submitted
-- Use Google's Invisible reCAPTCHA on submission forms
+- SPAM Protection: Built-in Honeypot protection; integrate with Invisible reCAPTCHA and Akismet
+- Styles: Change the submission form style to match popular themes and form plugins
-- WordPress.org support
+- Support: Free premium-level support included on the WordPress.org support forum
+- Templates: Use the Site Reviews templates in your theme for full control over the HTML
+- Widgets: Configurable widgets for your sidebars

 == Installation ==